Real-Ascarre/TriggerBot/README.md

 Guess what?
 You dont even need anything for this to run, its a standalone app so simply open and play, thats it....

 # Want to Follow me for more?
-Join my Telegram Channel I created recently - @ascarrehacks
+Join my Telegram Channel I created recently - https://t.me/ascarrehacks